 Who Can Apply?

 The National Book Fund supports teachers at schools in communities across Canada.
-This fund is not available outside the country.
 Applications for the National Book Fund are invited from teachers who are committed to the following:

 - the JUMP Math philosophy and approach to math education